wbern/hummus-pdf-example/BLOG_POST.md

 Learning to inspect the code while its running (debugging) can help you gain real insight on what is going on in your code. **Using VS Code, In the text/code text area, Try clicking the empty space to the left of the line number**.
 This will add a red circle that the code will stop on if the execution reaches it.
 When the execution is paused, you can hover variables like `texts` to see what they contain, as well as to type things in `Debug Console` at the bottom pane to execute javascript in real-time.
 Pretty cool, and an invaluable tool to any developer.

-Now, onto the code that will put our texts on the PDF.
+Now, on to the code that will put our texts on the PDF.
 ```
 // Go over each text field name (like date)
 Object.keys(texts).forEach(fieldName => {